samjd-zz/linkedin_ssi_booster/docs/multimodal-features.md

 ### Overview

 FLUX.1-schnell is a state-of-the-art image generation model running locally on your GPU.
 The system generates professional, persona-aligned visuals for LinkedIn posts without cloud costs or privacy concerns.
+In the README, this is presented as the Alex Grey Avatar Enhancement: a visual-branding layer built from the source text plus FLUX style controls.

 **Key Features:**